 British politician

-Imogen Walker is a British Labour Party politician who has served as the Member of Parliament (MP) for Hamilton and Clyde Valley since the 2024 UK general election .[ 1] [ 2] She is currently a parliamentary private secretary for Chancellor of the Exchequer , Rachel Reeves .[ 3]
+Imogen Walker is a British Labour Party politician who has served as the Member of Parliament (MP) for Hamilton and Clyde Valley since the 2024 UK general election .[ 1] [ 2] She is currently a Parliamentary Private Secretary (PPS) to Chancellor of the Exchequer , Rachel Reeves .[ 3]

 Parliamentary career

-Walker was elected as MP for the new constituency of Hamilton and Clyde Valley at the 2024 United Kingdom general election with a majority of 9,472.[ 5]
-Shortly after being elected in July 2024, Walker was appointed as Parliamentary Private Secretary to Rachel Reeves , Chancellor of the Exchequer .[ 6]
+In the 2024 United Kingdom general election Walker was elected as MP for the new constituency of Hamilton and Clyde Valley with a majority of 9,472.[ 8]
+Shortly after being elected, she was appointed as Parliamentary Private Secretary to Rachel Reeves , Chancellor of the Exchequer .[ 9]

 Personal life